mujeebishaque/nfs-creator/README.md

 ## Description
-NFS creator (creates an NFS export/share/dir) is a utility package that can be installed via pip. it is used to install NFS tools/server, create, test, export NFS disk.
-All by using a single command mentioned above.
+NFS creator creates an NFS export/share/dir.
+It is a utility package that can be installed via pip.
+You can create an export just by using a single command mentioned below.

 ## Installation
 ```pip install nfs-creator```